VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_input_devices.md

 Most devices are still not made to take good advantage of the shape of human hands though.
 Take that hand-built split keyboard, for example.
-It can still be radically improved upon by getting a variant that actually takes the shape of the human hand into account,
+It can still be radically improved upon by getting a variant that actually takes the shape of the human hand into account, like the Dactyl Manuform:

 ![](/hci/dactyl.svg)